 - a proposal for a revision of the Aviation Safety Regulation to equip the EU's aviation safety system for future challenges;

 - a package of requests to negotiate EU-level Comprehensive air transport agreements with third countries;

 - an indicative action plan for the years to come.

 Many of the solutions suggested by the Commission actually mirrored proposals promoted in ERA’s own strategy, released at the beginning of this year.

-ERA informed members about the consultation process and submitted a response to the online questionnaire on 10 June, recommending members to provide their own comments and input.
-In parallel, the EC opened a separate consultation on the mid-term review of the EC 2011 white paper on transport.
+ERA informed members about the consultation process that preceded the publication of the Strategy and submitted a response to the online questionnaire, recommending members to provide their own comments and input as well.

 Despite identifying most of the key subjects (infrastructure development, investment needs, importance of connectivity, tackling monopoly service providers, and improved safety) and talking in positive terms about aviation, the strategy is weak on definitive actions.
 For example, the issue of the looming airport capacity shortage at hubs is mentioned, but no tangible remedies to this problem are proposed.

 Latest update 16/06/2016: ERA has now produced a new lobbying document entitled 'Building a Strong & Healthy Regional Air Transport System in Europe' with detailed comments on the Commission’s Strategy.
 The document, which can be downloaded on ERA’s website, is aimed at affording our objective to build a strong and healthy regional air transport system in Europe.
 We hope our contribution will assist both the EU and national Institutions as they move to the implementation phase of the Strategy.